felixwuproject/Penetration-/README.md

 The -t flag set to 4, which sets the number of parallel tasks to run.

 hydra -l <username> -P /usr/share/wordlists/rockyou.txt -s 22 -f -vV <ip> ssh

+## WIFI Windows cmd ##
+Show all the user connect in your network  >netsh wlan show profile